nvda-es/devguides_translation/original_docs/w10addoninternals.md

 #### Sets

-Many Windows Insiders running build 17627 and later are testing Sets, a way to group related activities together.
+Many Windows Insiders running builds 17627 through 17692 tested Sets, a way to group related activities together.
 This is done by allowing apps to display their interface elements inside Microsoft Edge tabs, so that when one tab is restored (app is run), related activities will resume alongside it.
 For this reason, I tend to call this "app tabs", and the name of this feature may change in the future.

 The commands used to work with Sets is similar to tabbed browsing commands in web browsers, except one would add the Windows key.
 For example, in web browsers, one can press Control+T to open a new tab, and with Sets turned on, while using one app, one can press Control+Windows+T to open a new Sets tab.
 Switching between app tabs can be done by pressing Control+Windows+Tab or Control+Windows+Shift+Tab, and to close an app tab (and close the app in question), press Control+Windows+W. If one knows the app tab positions, one can switch to apps quickly by pressing Control+Windows+number row keys.